-A 2013 study published in PLOS one found that regular practice of gentle yoga postures (simple cross legged pose, shavasana, mountain pose, upright seated posture on chair and bridge pose etc.), relaxed diaphragmatic breathing and meditation had a rapid effect on the gene expression of circulating cancer-fighting “natural killer cells”.
+A 2013 PLOS One study found that regular practice of gentle yoga postures (simple cross legged pose, shavasana, mountain pose, upright seated posture on chair and bridge pose), diaphragmatic breathing and meditation had a rapid effect on the gene expression of circulating cancer fighting “natural killer cells”.
 Mindfulness meditation alone also has a positive change in the brain function and immune functioning.

-Following yoga postures are beneficial for cancer patients according to Iyengar yoga program:
+Following yoga postures are beneficial for patients according to Iyengar yoga program:

 - Cow’s head pose